fac19/research/student-roles/devops/linting-with-hooks.md

 If you ran git commit and committed your node_modules folder you can enter `git rm -r node_modules/ --cached` to remove them from the git repo but not your local folder.

-Finally, note that the airbnb config is strict, so it might stop you comitting things you do want to commit.
+Finally, note that the airbnb config is very strict, so it might stop you comitting things you do want to commit.
 If you want to _skip_ linter checks and commit, you can use `git commit --no-verify`.
 This isn't generally recommended, but it's a good thing to have in your arsenal.

 #### 4. Get your text editor on board